malyga/Tools-for-crypto-Trading-Research/README.md

-# Process Trading Data from Binance
+# Download and Process Trading Data from Binance

 The script `download_binance_data.py` is a working version that allows to download the trading data from `Binance` via `Binance API`.